Emceelamb/django-fortuneteller/README.md

 10. Create __urls.py__ in __randomfortune/__
 11. Import `path` and view functions
 12. Create `urlpatterns` list and add route to `fortune()`
-13. Import URLconf to project conf
+13. Import app URLconf to project URLconf
 14. Start development server and test

   __NOTE: Start on port 4001 with `python3 manage.py runserver 0.0.0.0:4001`__